yigbt/deepFPlearn/README.md

 - `ecWeightsFile`: The name of the file containing the weights of the autoencoder.
 This is not needed for predicting with an AR model.
 - `fnnModelDir`: The directory where the FNN model is saved.
 - `compressFeatures`: Whether to compress the features using the autoencoder or not.
-- `useRBM`: Whether to use a trained deep belief network or not.
-This is not needed for predicting with an AR model.
 - `trainAC`: Whether to train a new autoencoder or use a pre-trained one.
 - `trainFNN`: Whether to train a new FNN model or use a pre-trained one.